EENCloud/EEN-CLI-Public/README.md

 #### Options:

 - `--csv`
-  List details in csv format
+  Display details in csv format.
 - `-e, --end-time [end time]`
-  Defines the end point for retrieving events.
-The timestamp must be in ISO 8601 format with millisecond precision (e.g., YYYY-MM-DDTHH:MM:SS.sss±HH:MM).
+  Specify events end time; ensure that the --start-time option is used.
 - `-f, --file-name [file name]`
   Specify the name of the file where the output will be saved.
 - `-g, --google-sheet`
-  List POS events in CSV format in Google Sheet
+  Display details in CSV format in Google Sheet.
 - `--header`
-  Display column headers in the result
+  Display column headers in the result.
 - `--html`
   Generate chart in HTML file.
 - `-s, --start-time [start time]`
-  Defines the starting point for retrieving events.
-The timestamp must be in ISO 8601 format with millisecond precision (e.g., YYYY-MM-DDTHH:MM:SS.sss±HH:MM).
+  Specify events start time.

 #### Selectors: